erling6232/imagedata/README.rst

 imagedata
 =========

-Read/write medical image data

-Python library to read and write image data into numpy arrays.
+Imagedata is a python library to read and write medical image data into numpy arrays.
+Imagedata will handle multi-dimensional data.
+In particular, imagedata will read and sort DICOM 3D and 4D series based on defined tags.

-Handles geometry information between the formats.
+Imagedata will handle geometry information between the formats.

 The following formats are included: